 Duty to inform on extraordinary events

-As soon as the Group CEO or the Group EC becomes aware of any significant extraordinary business development or event, it is obliged to inform the Board of Directors immediately.
-The Board has specific reporting procedures in place for this eventuality.
+As soon as the Group CEO or the Group EC become aware of any significant extraordinary business development or event, they are obliged to inform the Board of Directors immediately.
+The Board has specific reporting procedures in place.

 Right to obtain information